 www.state.tn.us/mental/mhs/soc4.html (Wraparound Process)

-Post adoption services in Tennessee are administered by the Department of Children’s Services (DCS) through DCS, private agencies, and parent groups.
-Post adoption services include the following examples:
+Post-adoption services in Tennessee are provided by DCS, private agencies, and parent groups.
+Post-adoption services include:

 - Information and referral (through the adoption assistance worker)

 - Support groups

 - Therapeutic intervention/targeted case management

 DCS currently provides targeted case management services through the Family Support Services program to any family with a child at risk of entering state custody.
 For more information about post-adoption services, families should contact the Adoption Services Team Coordinator in the local DCS office or the Program Specialist in Adoption Services at 615-532-5637.

 Tennessee Adoption Support and Preservation (TN ASAP) provides post-adoption support programs to assist adoptive families for more information, http://www.tnasap.org/

 For mediation or search services, Tennessee law mandates the provision of non-identifying and medical information to adoptees and access to sealed adoption records for persons older than 21.
 There are other criteria that have to be met for access to records.
 Individuals can call the Adoption Unit at 615-532-5637 for access to sealed records.
 For other information, see the DCS Regional Office Phone Directory at http://tennessee.gov/youth/dcsguide/regadmincontactinfo.htm.

 Please note that not all services may be available in all cases.
 Parents should contact their adoption assistance worker or post-adoption services contact for information regarding process, eligibility, availability, and duration of services.